WHAT’S THE MOST BORING VIDEO YOU HAVE EVER SEEN? HAVE A THINK….

 I wager a guess it’s probably a mandatory training video or a corporate sales video intent on ‘selling’ a product or a service.
-At Orange Fox, the word ‘boring’ has been removed from our vocabulary and banished to the fiery depths of hell.
+At Orange Fox, the word ‘boring’ has been removed from our vocabulary and banished to the fiery depths.
 We encourage our clients to do the same.
 We challenge our clients, business partners and collaborators to think differently as we believe the secret to good storytelling is authenticity.

 If you look at the very best marketing adverts they don’t sell you a product or a service but instead they make you feel something.
 Whether that’s laugher, a bucket load of tears or getting you on the edge of your seat.
 The very best marketing makes you feel.